Counterfactual quantum computation

 Counterfactual quantum computation is a method of inferring the result of a computation without actually running a quantum computer otherwise capable of actively performing that computation.

 Conceptual origin

 Physicists Graeme Mitchison and Richard Jozsa introduced the notion of counterfactual computing as an application of quantum computing, founded on the concepts of counterfactual definiteness, on a re-interpretation of the Elitzur–Vaidman bomb tester thought experiment, and making theoretical use of the phenomenon of interaction-free measurement.

-As an example of this idea, in 1997, after seeing a talk on counterfactual computation by Jozsa at the Isaac Newton Institute.
-Keith Bowden based in the Theoretical Physics Research Unit at Birkbeck College, University of London, published a paper describing a digital computer that could be counterfactually interrogated to calculate whether a light beam would fail to pass through a maze.
+After seeing a talk on counterfactual computation by Jozsa at the Isaac Newton Institute, Keith Bowden of the Theoretical Physics Research Unit at Birkbeck College, University of London published a paper in 1997 describing a digital computer that could be counterfactually interrogated to calculate whether a light beam would fail to pass through a maze as an example of this idea.

 More recently the idea of counterfactual quantum communication has been proposed and demonstrated.